 If you live or work in Denmark, you are liable to taxation in Denmark.

 You can either be subject to “full tax liability” or “limited tax liability”.
-You can read more about these concepts at nordisketax.net.
-Nordisk eTax is a collaboration between the tax authorities in the Nordic countries.
+You can read about these terms at skat.dk and at nordisktax.net.
+Nordisk eTax is a collaboration between the tax authorities of the Nordic countries.

 Taxation in Denmark